 Move Around in Word 2010

+In this chapter, we will discuss how to move around in Word 2010.
 Word provides a number of ways to move around a document using the mouse and the keyboard.

-Moving with Mouse:
+Moving with Mouse

-You can scroll your document by rolling your mouse wheel, which is equivalent to clicking the up-arrow or down-arrow buttons in the scroll bar.
+You can scroll through your document by rolling your mouse wheel, which is equivalent to clicking the up-arrow or down-arrow buttons in the scroll bar.

-Moving with Scroll Bars:
+Moving with Scroll Bars

 Move upward by one line by clicking the upward-pointing scroll arrow.

 Move downward by one line by clicking the downward-pointing scroll arrow.

 Move one next page, using the next page button (footnote).

 Move one previous page, using the previous page button (footnote).

 Use the Browse Object button to move through the document, going from one chosen object to the next.